demisto/content/Packs/CommonScripts/Scripts/JSONFileToCSV/README.md

-Script to convert a War Room output JSON File to a CSV file.
+Script to convert a War Room output JSON File that containing a list of jsons to a CSV file.

 ## Script Data
 ---